 So that PFDSIS = .0001/.046 = 2.17E-3

+This places the SIS in a SIL 2 category (PFD between 1E-2 and 1E-3) with a requirement that the overall system PFD is 2E-3 or better.
 Minor changes to the familiar HAZOP process can increase the utility of the HAZOP in providing information for a layer of protection analysis.
 The calculation of the required safety integrity level for a new or replacement safety system is simple.
 When based on a HAZOP and target risk agreed to by the plant owner and operating staff, it provides a credible performance requirement that is both practical and compliant with ISA84.00.01.